WP-API/node-wpapi/README.md

     - `wp.posts().id( n ).comment( i )`: get a comment with the ID *i* from post with ID *n*
     - `wp.posts().id( n ).revisions()`: get a collection of revisions for the post with ID *n*
     - `wp.posts().type( type_name )`: get posts of custom type *type_name*
+    - *There is currently no support for querying post meta values*
 * **pages**
     - `wp.pages()`: get a collection of page items
     - `wp.pages().id( n )`: get the page with numeric ID *n*